-The Trust submitted an application as a secondary mental health provider to manage care budgets for adult secure mental health services in partnership with Tees, Esk and Wear Valley NHS Foundation Trust.
-This is part of a process aimed at admission avoidance, shorter lengths of stay, and repatriating patients from out of area placements.
+The Trust submitted an application as a secondary mental health provider to manage care budgets for adult secure mental health services in partnership with Tees, Esk and Wear Valleys NHS Foundation Trust.
+This is part of a process aimed at admission avoidance, shorter lengths of stay, and repatriating service users from out of area placements.